siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-milestone-risk-estimator/overview.md

 * **Image Size Optimization**: Reduced Docker image size using a multi-stage build and dependency optimizations.
 * **Python Packages**: Updated python dependencies used within the plugin.
-* **Bug fix**: Sprint completeTime Validation.
-Now defaults to endTime if missing; data is discarded if both are unavailable.
+* **Bug fix**: In Sprint, completeTime was missing.
+It will now be populated with endTime if available; otherwise, the data will be discarded.
-* **Notes**: This update provides compatibility only up to Velocity version  5.1.1.
+* **Compatibility Notes**: This update provides compatibility only up to Velocity version  5.1.1.
 It doesn't work above the velocity version 5.1.1.

 ### Version 2.0.2